bechtleav360/Maverick.EntityGraph/docs/api/Entities.md

 ## Partial updates
-Partial updates are crucial in the graph, and natively supported. "@id" is required
+Partial updates are crucial in the graph, and natively supported.

 ### Adding an embedded object

+``POST /api/entities/{id}/{prefix.key}``

 Scenario: adding a new wikipedia link in a different language

 Conflicts can arise:
  - if the embedded object with exactly the same values (but different ids) already exists
  - if a constraint is violated (e.g. only lang de and en are supported)

- -
+The following to example have the same effect:

+Example url ``PUT /api/entities/684416b4`` with an relation and embedded entity in a graph.
+It will create the embedded entity and patch the container with the new edge.

 ```json
 {
   "@context": {